Multilevel domain decomposition-based architectures for physics-informed neural networks: Methods

 We refer to \cref{eq:multilevel_fbpinn_network_architecture} as the multilevel FBPINN solution.
 Note, the original FBPINN solution described in \cref{sec:fbpinns} can be obtained by simply setting $L=1$; we refer to these as one-level FBPINNs going forward.

-Analogously, we can train multilevel FBPINNs by using the same training scheme as PINNs and inserting \cref{eq:multilevel_fbpinn_network_architecture} into the PINN loss function.
+Analogous to FBPINNs, we can train multilevel FBPINNs by using the same training scheme as PINNs and inserting \cref{eq:multilevel_fbpinn_network_architecture} into the PINN loss function.
 When using the hard-constrained PINN loss function~\cref{eq:pinn_loss_hard}, this yields the corresponding multilevel FBPINN loss function